mesosphere/marathon/docs/docs/pods.md

 # Technical Overview

-Pods are are members of Groups.* A pod instance’s containers are launched together, atomically, via the Mesos LAUNCH_GROUP call.
+A pod is a special kind of [group](http://mesosphere.github.io/marathon/docs/application-groups.html), and the applications or containers in the pod are the group members.* A pod instance’s containers are launched together, atomically, via the Mesos LAUNCH_GROUP call.
 Containers in pods share networking namespace and ephemeral volumes.

 \* Pods cannot be modified by the `/v2/groups/` endpoint, however.
 Pods are modified via the `/v2/pods/` endpoint.